RBilsland/pxt-sonicpiosc/README.md

 ### Building a Message

-This process is broken down into 3 steps, starting a command with it's associated address, adding parameters (if any are required) and finally sending the message.
-The address is what in Sonic Pi can be sync'd to and strings, integers and float can be passed as parameters.
+This process is broken down into 3 steps, starting a command with its associated address, adding parameters (if any are required) and finally sending the message.
+The address is what in Sonic Pi can be synced to and strings, integers and float can be passed as parameters.
 Once the message has been sent you can check if it was successful or not.

 ![message block commands](https://github.com/RBilsland/pxt-sonicpiosc/blob/master/images/message.png)